UA Museum of the North

 The expansion includes a 28,000-square-foot research center, the 10,000-square-foot Rose Berry Alaska Art Gallery, a 3,000-square-foot learning center, a multimedia auditorium for presentation of lectures, films and performances, and an expanded museum store.

-In addition to a permanent exhibit depicting the biology, culture and history of each region of Alaska, the museum includes temporary exhibit space, multimedia presentations and a gift shop.
+and a gift shop.
 The museum sponsors programs such as the Alaska Native Heritage Film Center, the Alaska Quaternary Center, archaeological and anthropological research, world-class mammalogy, ornithology and aquatic collections and research, and ethnographic research.

 Collection highlights include a complete bowhead whale skeleton hanging in the lobby; Blue Babe, a more than 55,000-year-old mummified steppe bison; a herbarium; the state’s largest display of gold; and the world’s most comprehensive collection of Alaska Native basketry, clothing and footwear.
 The collections hold more than 2,600 drawings, paintings, photographs, prints and sculptures focusing on the North.